Pacific Grove Unified School District

 Pacific Grove Unified School District is a public school district in Monterey County, California, United States.
 The school district was established in 1895.

+The district includes Pacific Grove and a section of Del Monte Forest.

 History

 In 1884, Carrie Lloyd opened a summer school for children in the Chautauqua Hall.
 In 1885, the Pacific Grove School District was formed and classes were held in the Chautauqua Hall for several years, until the Methodist Episcopal Church and Assembly Hall was built on Lighthouse Avenue in 1888.